Rebuilding Walls

 Temple.
 They were restricted to the Court of Women at some distance from the Sanctuary

-and the presence of Yahweh.
-They were second-class citizens.
-If the Galatians placed
+and therefore the presence of Yahweh.
+Effectively, the women of Israel were second-class

 If adoption into the family of Abraham is through the “faith

-of Jesus,” then logically, we do not qualify as the “children of Abraham”
+of Jesus,” then logically, we do not qualify as “children of Abraham”

 through the deeds and rituals required by the Torah.
 This does not mean